WoWRoster/wowroster/readme.txt

 Donations
 ------------
-	We only accept donations for hosting/bandwidth costs for http://www.wowroster.net WE do this out of the kindness of our hearts and your happiness is enough payment :)
+	We only accept donations for hosting/bandwidth costs for http://www.wowroster.net We do this out of the kindness of our hearts and your happiness is enough payment :)

 Installation
 ------------